mitexleo/fediroma/docs/configuration/howto_database_config.md

 # How to activate Akkoma in-database configuration
 ## Explanation

-The configuration of Akkoma (and previously Pleroma) has traditionally been managed with a config file, e.g. `config/prod.secret.exs`.
+The configuration of Akkoma (and Pleroma) has traditionally been managed with a config file, e.g. `config/prod.secret.exs`.
 This method requires a restart of the application for any configuration changes to take effect.
 We have made it possible to control most settings in the AdminFE interface after running a migration script.

 ## Migration to database config